nmdp-bioinformatics/gfe-db/README.md

 This pipeline is under development.
 * The graph schema is a work in progress.
 * KIR data is not yet included.
-* Loading the full GFE dataset of 20,000+ alleles might fail, or take an excessive amount of time until the load script can be better optimized.
+* Loading the full GFE dataset of 20,000+ alleles be possible, remember to configure your Docker daemon's memory accordingly if building locally.

 Please feel free to open issues regarding specific bugs and feature requests.